 - And much more…

 Joe took a photo right after finding the parking ticket

 This is a real, live case.
 In the past two days, Joe received two parking tickets for parking in a crosswalk in front of his home.
 Further, the same warrior issued both tickets at a cost to Joe of $115 per parking ticket.

-Larry’s note…The solid white line near the pedestrian ramp and underneath the vehicle’s front is a “stop line.”
-It is to remind drivers to stop behind the line.
-It is not a crosswalk line or lane marker.
+Larry’s note...The solid white line near the pedestrian ramp and underneath the vehicle’s front is a “stop line.”
+The purpose of a stop line is to remind drivers to stop behind the line.
+Meanwhile, the white line is not a crosswalk line or lane marker.
 It has nothing to do with a secret parking law.

 Tell us what Joe should do.
 What do you advise?

 I will post my advice for Joe tomorrow.